-Initially a vascular lesion is noted on the skin which can be firm, indurated and purpuric.
-Areas of petechiae (tiny red dots) can appear around the lesion or on other parts of the body.
-If the vascular lesion is internal, these petechiae can be seen on the skin.
+Initially a vascular lesion is usually noted on the skin which can be firm and hard (indurated).
+Areas of tiny red dots (petechiae) can appear around the lesion or on other parts of the body.
+If the vascular lesion is internal, these petechiae and bruising can be seen on the skin.
 Bruising and spontaneous bleeding can also occur.
-These tumors are not hemangiomas.
-They usually present in young infants, less than three months of age, but have rarely been reported in older children.
+The tumors are not hemangiomas.
+They usually present in young infants, less than three months of age, but have also been reported in the toddler age group.
 These tumors occur in the extremities, chest, neck, abdomen and pelvis.
-They infiltrate across tissue plans and can be aggravated by interventions, infection and trauma.
-When these tumors with KMP are internal such as in the pleural or retroperitoneum, they can cause significant illness and can be life-threatening due to bleeding.
+They infiltrate across tissue and can be aggravated by interventions, infection and trauma.
+When the tumors associated with KMP are internal such as in the chest or abdomen, they can cause significant illness and can be life-threatening due to bleeding.
 Internal lesions can take a longer time to diagnose.

-The cause of Kasabach-Merritt phenomenon is unknown.
-It is believed to be secondary to sequestration or trapping of platelets into the tumor.
-These tumors are made up of abnormal endothelial cells (spindle cells) and also lymphatic malformation.
+The cause of KMP is unknown.
+It is believed to be secondary to sequestration or trapping of platelets and proteins into the tumor.
+These tumors are made up of abnormal endothelial cells (spindle cells) and abnormal lymphatic tissue.
 It is unclear why the KMP occurs and if it is caused by the spindle cells or the lymphatic component.
 A cause for the tumor (KHE and or TA) is also unknown but possibly secondary to a change in a gene in the tissue involved (somatic gene mutation).

-Kasabach-Merritt phenomenon is a rare disorder that affects males and females equally The diagnosis is most often made during infancy but older children have been reported with this phenomenon.
+KMP is a rare disorder that affects males and females equally.
+The diagnosis is most often made during infancy.
+The pnenomenon occurs much less often in older children.
 KHE and TA tumors can occur without KMP.
 The reason for this is still unknown and may be secondary to a smaller size of the tumor, an older age at presentation or other clinical features.

 The diagnosis of KMP is made in association with the tumors kaposiform hemangioendothelioma and tufted angioma.
 If a characteristic lesion is seen on the skin or an infant has signs of coagulopathy and bleeding, laboratory evaluation should be completed.
 Blood work including a CBC with differential and platelets, fibrinogen, D-dimer, PT, and PTT should be ordered.
 The best imaging modality to assess the extent of the lesion is a MRI with contrast though ultrasound can reveal an infiltrative high flow lesion.
 A biopsy will confirm the diagnosis.

 The focus is treating the underlying tumor.
 Treatment of these tumors is best done at centers familiar with these tumors or who have an interdisciplinary vascular anomaly center.
-Medical management has included corticosteroids, interferon, chemotherapeutic agents such as vincrisitne, aspirin, and antiplatelet drugs such as Ticlopidine.
+Medical management has included corticosteroids, interferon, chemotherapeutic agents such as vincristineaspirin, and antiplatelet drugs such as Ticlopidine.
 Sometimes a combination of medications has been used.
 Other adjuvant therapies have included interventional embolization.
-If the lesion can be surgically removed that is the treatment of choice.
+If the lesion can be surgically removed, that is the treatment of choice.

 TTY: (866) 411-1010